 - Writing tasks are based on various scenarios and situations.
 You have to write a personal response in the form of short letters and essays

 - 60 minutes

-- You’ll be asked general questions about yourself, and given a card as a prompt to converse about a topic.
-The point is to give you an opportunity to discuss different topics and showcase your oral skills
+- You'll be asked general questions about yourself and given a card as a prompt to converse about a topic.
+The point is to allow you to discuss different issues and showcase your oral skills

 - 11–14 minutes

 You may preview your results by logging in to the Test Taker Portal.
 Although IELTS results are available online for 28 days, they shouldn't be regarded as official certification of your performance.